Stellations of the Rhombic triacontahedron

 The representation of the Great rhombic triacontahedron we have just shown is not the only possibility.
 We can instead make a model where, instead of the intersections of its 30 finite Rhombic faces, we represent the intersections of the 30 (infinite) facial planes.
 In this case, we get a larger portion of the stellation diagram:

-Fig. 15: Inner part of the stellation diagram of the Rhombic triacontahedron, this time including all intersections of its 30 facial planes that are found within the volume and surface of the Great rhombic triacontahedron.
-The yellow connections that were problematic in Fig. 1 (too short) can be done at this scale.
+Fig. C.15: Inner part of the stellation diagram of the Rhombic triacontahedron, this time including all intersections of its 30 facial planes that are found within the volume and surface of the Great rhombic triacontahedron.
+The yellow connections that were problematic in Fig. C.1 (too short) can be done at this scale.

 In this case, the sequence of stellations continues from the penultimate step in the sequence above.

-Fig. 16: Another stellation of the Rhombic triacontahedron.
+Fig. C.16: Another stellation of the Rhombic triacontahedron.

-Fig. 17: Another stellation of the Rhombic triacontahedron.
+Fig. C.17: Another stellation of the Rhombic triacontahedron.

-Fig. 18: With 20 sets of three long red struts the new, more complex model of the Great rhombic triacontahedron is completed!
+Fig. C.18: With 20 sets of three long red struts the new, more complex model of the Great rhombic triacontahedron is completed!

 The models above might look too complex for some - they certainly use a lot of parts!
-A simpler alternative is presented below (also in the page on Zometool models of polyhedra), which depicts only the four isotoxal stellations, which were mentioned specifically in the caption of Fig. 2a above.
-This is presented in two sizes.
+A simpler alternative is presented in Figs. 4.8a and b, which depict only the four isotoxal stellations that were mentioned specifically in the caption of Fig. C.2a above.
+Below we present a smaller version of this model.

-Fig. 21: The latter model can also be built in a smaller scale, which is cute and avoids the use of size 3 struts.
+Fig. C.19: The model in Fig. 4.8b can be built in a smaller scale, which is cute and avoids the use of size 3 struts.

 All stellations of the Rhombic triacontahedron:

-Fig. 24: vZome model of the full set of stellations of the Rhombic triacontahedron.
+Fig. C.20: vZome model of the full set of stellations of the Rhombic triacontahedron.